Harsh-Butani/Competitive-Programming/Notes.md

 **Problem**: Given non-negative integers $n$ and $m$, find number of non-decreasing sequences of length $n$ such that each element in the sequence lies between $0$ and $m$ inclusive\
 \
 **Solution**: First, we choose $k$ distinct numbers out of $(m + 1)$ numbers.
 Then we need to arrange these $k$ numbers into $n$ boxes, so number of ways of arranging is equal to number of integer solutions of $x_1 + x_2 + ... + x_k = n$, where each $x_i \geq 1$.
 So required answer $= \Sigma_{k=1}^{n}{^{m+1}}C_k \cdot ^{n-1}C_{k-1} = \Sigma_{k=1}^{n}{^{m+1}}C_k \cdot ^{n-1}C_{n-k} =$ Coefficient of $x^n$ in $(1+x)^{m+1} \cdot (1+x)^{n-1} =$ Coefficient of $x^n$ in $(1+x)^{m+n} = ^{m+n}C_n$
 - There is a common combinatorial trick for counting: We change the perspective to count.
 For example, suppose we have to count the number of good objects of type $A$ each object of type $B$ yields.
 Another way to count this is as follows: We count how many objects of type $B$ yield each of the possible good objects of type $A$.
-So basically, the code changes as follows
+So basically, the code changes as follows (Let's call this contribution technique)
 ```cpp
 /* Older version */
 int count = 0